ua-gist-604b-f23/python-geopandas-intro/README.md

 - [Performing spatial joins](http://www.qgistutorials.com/en/docs/3/performing_spatial_joins.html)

 ### Prerequisites
-- Python 3 must be installed [Download](https://www.python.org/downloads/)
-- Docker must be installed
+- Anaconda installed with Python 3.7

-### Deliverables
-- `spatial_join.py`
-- `spatial_join.png`

 ### Directions

-#### Install Anaconda and setup a geospatial environment
+#### Anaconda environment setup
-Download and install Anaconda [[link](https://www.anaconda.com/products/individual)].

-Launch Anaconda Navigator.  and select "Environments".
+Launch Anaconda Navigator and select "Environments".
 We are going to create a new environment for this assignment.
 Click the "Create" button to create a new environment.
 Name it "geo-3.7" On the right side of Navigator is a list of installed libraries.
 Change the drop-down from `installed` to `All`, then search for "geopandas".
 If it doesn't show up, make sure that the `All` is selected in the drop-down.